outpostHQ/website/content/reference/styles/order.md

+---
+title: order
+type: style attribute
-Use this style to set the order to lay out an item in a flex or grid container.
-Items in a container are sorted by ascending order value and then by their source code order.
+description: "Use this style to set the order to lay out an item in a flex or grid container.
+Items in a container are sorted by ascending order value and then by their source code order."
+githubLink: false
+---

 ## Syntax